Constrained Variational Inference via Safe Particle Flow: Variational Inference Using Particle Flow

 where $\bfphi(\bfx(t), t)$ is the particle drift.
 Then, the PDF $q(\bfx; t)$ of $\bfx(t)$ evolves according to the Liouville equation \cite{wibisono2017information}:

 where $\nabla_{\bfx} \cdot $ denotes the divergence operator.
+The Liouville equation \eqref{prelim: liouville} establishes a mapping between the functional gradient in density space \eqref{prelim: gradient_flow} and the particle drift $\bfphi(\bfx(t), t)$.
 Since the state space $\calX$ considered in this paper is a subset of $\bbR^n$, we impose the following assumption to ensure that the Liouville equation holds in our setting.

 \begin{assumption}[Conservation of Probability Mass] On the boundary of the state space, the particle drift $\bfphi(\bfx, t)$ satisfies $\langle \bfphi(\bfx,t), \hat{\bfn}(\bfx) \rangle_{\bbR^n} = 0$, for all $\bfx \in \partial \calX$, where $\langle \cdot, \cdot \rangle_{\bbR^n}$ denotes the standard Euclidean inner product on $\bbR^n$ and $\hat{\bfn}(\bfx)$ is the outward unit normal vector to $\partial \calX$ at $\bfx$. \end{assumption}